 Quick answer: 2026 CRA mileage rate

-Calculate Your 2026 Deduction → — enter your estimated business kilometres and see an indicative 2026 mileage amount based on the planning rates above.
+Calculate Your 2026 Deduction → — enter your business kilometres and see a 2026 mileage amount based on the official rates above.

 On this page